flatironinstitute/cpp2doc_webdemo/README.md

 ## Installing

+0. Clone this repo locally.
+See the green **Clone** button above for details.

 1. Install a full Ruby development environment. (see Prerequisites above) If you used `brew` to install Ruby, you [may need to modify your `$PATH` variable](https://jekyllrb.com/docs/troubleshooting/#installation-problems).
+If you are working in conda, you may need to [install the gems individually](https://github.com/eventmachine/eventmachine/issues/879#issuecomment-529576683) using the the `rb-` flag or add [rb-eventmachine](https://github.com/conda-forge/rb-eventmachine-feedstock) to your conda environment.

 2. Install Jekyll and [bundler](https://jekyllrb.com/docs/ruby-101/#bundler) [gems](https://jekyllrb.com/docs/ruby-101/#gems)